Snaacky/thewiki/docs/guides/htpc.md

 However this is not default behaviour in Windows, and as such we recommend [change-refresh](https://github.com/CogentRedTester/mpv-changerefresh), a script that automatically accomplishes this.

 !!!
-Make sure you set `auto = true` for automatic switching.
+Make sure you set `auto` to `yes` for automatic switching in `changerefresh.conf`.
 !!!

-!!!
+!!!warning
 [nircmd](https://www.nirsoft.net/utils/nircmd-x64.zip) is required for [change-refresh](https://github.com/CogentRedTester/mpv-changerefresh).
 Download and copy `nircmd.exe` to your `Windows` folder (i.e. `C:\Windows`).
 !!!

 ### Kodi

-[Kodi](https://kodi.tv/download/windows/) is the recommended media navigator for HTPC setups.
+For HTPC setups, we recommend using [Kodi](https://kodi.tv/download/windows/).

-We recommend using Kodi to neatly display and easily navigate your library with a remote, while utilising mpv as the external player for actually displaying the content.
+Kodi is a home-theater software which neatly displays your library and allows for easy navigation with a remote, while utilising mpv as the player for playing content.

 #### Library

-Kodi offers many ways to import your content, with the easiest being the [PlexKodiConnect](https://github.com/croneter/PlexKodiConnect) addon which simply allows you to access your existing Plex library through Kodi.
+Kodi offers many ways to import your content, with the easiest being the [PlexKodiConnect](https://github.com/croneter/PlexKodiConnect) addon, a plugin that allows you to access your existing Plex library through Kodi.

-Alternatively you can use network shares like SMB, or even just your HDD if the files are local.
+Alternatively, you can use network shares like SMB or local drives such as an internal/external HDD.

 #### mpv External Player Config

-After installing Kodi, go to `%appdata%\Kodi\userdata`, make a file called `playercorefactory.xml` and paste the following into it, making sure to add the location of your mpv.exe
+After installing Kodi, go to `%appdata%\Kodi\userdata`, make a file called `playercorefactory.xml` and paste the following into it, replacing `Path\To\mpv.exe` with the location of your `mpv.exe`:

-==- playercorefactory.xml
+==- :icon-file-code: `playercorefactory.xml`

 ```xml
 <playercorefactory>